- About the Center

 This program provides three (3) hours of CE credits, all three (3) contact hours qualify for the suicide prevention requirement as mandated by the Pennsylvania State Board of Psychology.

 PBTA is also an authorized provider for CE credits for Professional Counselors, Marriage and Family Therapists, and Clinical Social Workers licensed in the state of Pennsylvania.

 Full attendance is required to obtain CE credits for this program.
 APA guidelines do not permit PBTA to issue partial CE credits.
 No refunds are provided for CE programs.
 No exceptions allowed.

-Please find the registration form here.
+Please find the online registration form here.